Castelo de Beja

 Arco Romano de Beja

-Possibly built between the 1st and 4th century, this bow is dwelling by two towers and is integrated into the medieval castle, outside the Citadel.
+Possibly built between the 1st and 4th centuries AD, this arch is supported by two towers and is integrated into the medieval castle, outside the citadel.
+Also…

 Busto de Mário Beirão